Asheville High Cougar Classic

 What preferences do you have, as a judge?

-Any progressive arguments, tricks, theory, I can't evaluate.
+Any progressive arguments, tricks, theories, I can't evaluate.
 Substantive arguments only, please.

 Along the same line, please reduce the usage of jargons to get the most credit out of your claims and arguments.